ESA-APEx/apex_documentation/propagation/enhancement.md

 - input data
 - expected outputs

 Once this information has been provided, the enhancement team will perform a two-phase analysis.
 The analysis consists of a briefer, standardized analysis phase, followed by a more thorough cost and effort estimate.
 On acceptance, the enhancement team will begin work to enhance and integrate the algorithm on APEx.
 The exact process of enhancement depends on the nature of the initial algorithm and its implementation.
-Depending on these conditions, the enhanced algorithm is integrated into APEx either as an OpenEO UDF/UDP or as an EOEPCA Application Package.
+Depending on these conditions, the enhanced algorithm is integrated into APEx either as an openEO UDF/UDP or as an OGC Application Package.
 Application Packages are based upon one or more container images implementing the algorithm in a custom environment.

-If the algorithm was originally implemented in accordance with the APEx complience guidelines, the process can be more straightforward.
+If the algorithm was originally implemented in accordance with the APEx compliance guidelines, the process can be more straightforward.
 In this case there will be more overlap between the libraries and design patterns used in the initial implementation and those required for an optimized APEx version, and the enhancement process will be different and less changes have to be made to the code base.